 The OIG made a statement mentioning that when the mandatory training is not provided, components cannot guarantee that their personnel with major security responsibilities have the appropriate skills and knowledge to properly manage and secure systems against potential attacks.

-Number 2: The report identified of variety of vulnerabilities on internal websites, stating they could allow “unauthorized individuals to gain access to sensitive data.”
+Number 2: The report identified a variety of vulnerabilities on internal websites, stating they could allow “unauthorized individuals to gain access to sensitive data.”

 Cross-frame scripting vulnerabilities that could potentially be used to mislead an authentic user into turning over sensitive information as well as structured query language injection vulnerabilities that could lead to the alteration of support infrastructure were among the few flaws found within their internal websites.